Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Numerical Results

 Figure \ref{m_trend} (a) shows the the results of the simulation for the uncorrected dynamics.
 For all values of $k$, the ratio of successful trajectories decreases as the number of obstacles increases.
 This is due to the fact that the increased number of obstacles increases the probability that there an obstacle violates condition \eqref{equ:condition}.
-In contrast, Figures \ref{m_trend} (b) and \ref{m_trend} (c) show that as $k$ increases the ratio of successful trials increases.
+In contrast, Figures \ref{m_trend} (b) shows that as $k$ increases the ratio of successful trials increases.
 For $k = 40$, the success percentage is always above $85\%$.
 For $k = 60$, the success percentage is always above $95\%$.
-Again, we reiterate that the dynamics proposed achieve the same success ratios using less information than the second order corrected dynamics.

-The poor performance of $k = 20$ in the corrected dynamics is due to the fact that we do not consider the outer obstacle $\beta_0$ in the dynamics -- see Remark \ref{beta_0remark}.
+The poor performance of $k = 20$ in the corrected dynamics is due to the fact that we do not consider the outer obstacle $\beta_0$ in the dynamics -- see Section \ref{beta_0lemma}.
 Because $g_\textrm{nav}$ includes $\beta_0$ as part of the dynamics, the agent is repelled away from the boundary thereby avoiding collision.
 In contrast, the correction dynamics avoid this collision by assuming that $k$ is large enough such that the agent is always moving inward when it is close to the outer boundary.
 As expected, the performance improves significantly with larger values of $k$.
-The similar trends between the dynamics with and without second order correction is due to the fact that the dynamics \eqref{old_dynamics} are almost identical to \eqref{our_dynamics}, which is consistent with section \ref{sec_traj_plots}.